-According to the The Insurance Institute for Highway Safety (IIHS), there were 35,766 traffic fatalities as a result of car accidents in 2020.
-But what state has the most fatal car accidents?
-And what can be should be done in case you are in this unfortunate situation?
+According to the Insurance Institute for Highway Safety (IIHS), there were 35,766 traffic fatalities as a result of car accidents in 2020.
+But what state has the most fatal car accidents in the US?
+And what should be done in case you are in this unfortunate situation?
 In this article, we will take a look at the states with the highest number of fatal car accidents and what might be causing them.

 Prevalence of Car Accidents

 The National Highway Traffic Safety Administration reports that 42,915 people died in motor vehicle crashes last year.
 This is a 10% increase from 2020 and represents one out of every seven deaths nationwide!